johnbillion/rave-wordpress/readme.md

 jq -r '.dsseEnvelope.payload' "sha256:${hash}.jsonl" | base64 -d | jq .
 ```

-## Does this faciliate WordPress adhering to SLSA?
+## Does this facilitate WordPress adhering to SLSA?

 No. [SLSA](https://slsa.dev/) is a security framework that improves the supply chain resilience of a software package by generating a verifiable build provenance attestation during its build and release process.
 RAVE _independently reproduces_ the build for WordPress but is not part of the release process itself, therefore it is not appropriate for RAVE to generate an SLSA build provenance attestation.